Client Therapy Services

-How can ATMA help me access Psilocybin Therapy?
+How can ATMA help me access legal psilocybin therapy?

 Our team will assist you as you consider this therapy for yourself or someone who will benefit from it who is in a palliative condition, facing a terminal illness or dealing with end-of-life distress.

 The ATMA Psilocybin-assisted therapy Special Access Program (SAP) and Section 56 Exemption application process is a supportive, client-led approach which builds a trusting relationship with a qualified ATMA guide, a registered nurse (RN), who closely assists each client.
 Our team includes a psychiatrist, a palliative care specialist, and an experienced psilocybin guide.

-After Health Canada approves an application ATMA continues to assist clients through the process of the treatment within the parameters of Health Canada regulations for approved Section 56 Exemptions.
-Please note that as this process is based on Health Canada’s regulated approval process and is reviewed on a case-by-case basis, ATMA does not guarantee exemption approvals or timelines.
+After Health Canada approves an application ATMA continues to assist clients through the process of the treatment within the parameters of Health Canada regulations.
+As this process is based on Health Canada’s regulated approval process and is reviewed on a case-by-case basis, ATMA does not guarantee application approvals or timelines.